pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ## 1 General information
 ### What are CO2 e-emissions?

 Anthropogenic climate change is caused by greenhouse gases, such as carbon dioxide ($CO_2$), methane ($CH_4$), nitrous oxides ($N_2O$) and others.
 The molecules of these gases contribute differently to global warming.
-For example, the impact of one methane molecule is 21 times higher than the impact caused by one carbon dioxide molecule (Moss et al. 2000).
+For example, the impact of one methane molecule is 21 times higher than the impact caused by one carbon dioxide molecule [6].
 This is why the impact of different greenhouse gases is usually converted to the equivalent impact that carbon dioxide molecules would have.
-Therefore, for carbon footprint calculations, $CO_2$ equivalents are used as a standard unit (Gohar & Shine 2007).
+Therefore, for carbon footprint calculations, $CO_2$ equivalents are used as a standard unit [2].